miguelsa12/rag-project/README.md

-# RAG System – Take-Home Technical Interview
+# RAG System – Technical Interview

 This repository contains a fully functional and well-documented implementation of a **Retrieval-Augmented Generation** system.
 Designed to run locally on a CPU, this project showcases how to integrate a knowledge base, semantic search, and a lightweight generative model to answer user queries grounded in retrieved content.